 Whether good or bad, moods are relatively low-intensity, background feelings that can last for anywhere from a few minutes to the whole day.
 A person may feel somewhat good or bad, happy or sad, without knowing why or even being aware of such moods.
 Sad moods fall far short of clinical depression’s constant feelings of helplessness and hopelessness.
 But moods linger much longer than emotions, which typically flare up and burn out fairly quickly.
 In contrast to a mood, joy, anger and disgust feel intense and are experienced as having definite causes.

 First, saying that moods “can last for anywhere from a few minutes to the whole day”, is not the whole story.
-Looking back, I see an overall mood that lasted for the first forty years of my life.
-Then, riding on top that baseline mood were short-term fluctuations that this research addresses.
-From the descriptions given here, I’d say that I suffered from a long-term “good mood”.
+In my case, I see a general mood that lasted for the first forty years of my life.
+Then, riding on top that general baseline mood were the short-term fluctuations addressed in this research.
+From the descriptions given here, I suppose I suffered from a long-term “good mood”.
 The value of this research illuminates potential problems arising from too much “happiness” and “good mood”.

 “Happiness signals that a situation is safe” helps explain much of my first forty years.
-I’ve never felt much fear, at least of the cognitive kind.
-The visceral kind is another matter.
-When shot at once in Vietnam, with bullets whizzing by, I naturally pissed my pants.
-Fortunately, most of life lacks that sort of intense autonomic stimulus, and lacking imagination-induced fear, it was easy to travel the world as I did for as long as I did.
+I’ve never felt much fear, at least that which springs up from imagination.
+The visceral kind is another matter… so when shot at in Vietnam I naturally pissed my pants.
+Then, a few years later, when facing off Algerian police in the Sahara Desert, I pooped my pants.
+Fortunately, most of my life has lacked that sort of intense autonomic stimulus, and so lacking imagination-induced fear, it was easy to travel the world as long as I did.